-Since classic slots don't have bonus rounds, casinos have to keep payback percentages for the base game more competitive.
+Since classic slots don't have bonus rounds, casinos have to keep payback percentages more competitive for the base game.
 This way, players don't lose their money too quickly and abandon the game.

 Classic Fruit Slots

 Classic fruit slots are the best choice if you don't care for bonus rounds and prefer to see consistent wins instead of playing for large jackpots.
 Of course, the online versions have no mechanical or electronic restrictions, so some really interesting hybrids have been created that are worth exploring.

 One example is “scratch card slots” games.
 These play like a traditional three-reel game, except the playfield is initially hidden.
 You choose spots to scratch and try to match three symbols.

 Another example of a hybrid style can be seen in the popular Blazing Sevens games.
 These have the basic setup of a classic reel slot, including levers you can pull (in the versions on casino floors).
 However, the symbols you can win on are determined by how many coins you play:

 - Play two coins to enable wins on 7s